Twilight Zone: The Movie: Filming other segments

-Release and reception
+Release, reception and legacy

 Twilight Zone: The Movie opened on June 24, 1983, and received mixed reviews.
-Roger Ebert of the Chicago Sun-Times rated each segment individually, awarding them (on a scale of four stars): two for the prologue and first segment, one-and-a-half for the second, three-and-a-half stars for the third, and three-and-a-half for the final.
+Roger Ebert of the Chicago Sun-Times rated each segment individually, awarding them (on a scale of four stars): two stars for the prologue and first segment, one-and-a-half stars for the second segment, three-and-a-half stars for the third segment, and three-and-a-half stars for the final segment.
 Ebert noted that "the surprising thing is, the two superstar directors are thoroughly routed by two less-known directors whose previous credits have been horror and action pictures...
 Spielberg, who produced the whole project, perhaps sensed that he and Landis had the weakest results, since he assembles the stories in an ascending order of excitement.
 Twilight Zone starts slow, almost grinds to a halt, and then has a fast comeback."
 The New York Times film critic Vincent Canby called the movie a "flabby, mini-minded behemoth."

 Colin Greenland reviewed Twilight Zone: The Movie for Imagine magazine, and stated that "Macabre stuff, but not really very impressive as modern fantastic cinema from four of its grand masters."